EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 As before, it is selected using the -p command-line parameter.

-This example introduces three new things:
+This example introduces:

-* the special/reserved package name ALL is used to disable every package
+* the special/reserved package name ALL which is used to disable every package
-* it shows that disable-pkg actually accepts a _list_ of packages
+* the idea that disable-pkg actually accepts a _list_ of packages
-* it shows the use of enable-pkg to specify a list of packages to enable
+* the attribute enable-pkg which is used to specify a list of packages to enable

 Notes: